Dragod/pfcode-stations/README.md

 ## What is under the hood

-A nodejs express server that store the data in Sqlite3
+A nodejs express server that store data in Sqlite3

 ## Functionality